-In December 2003, our shareholders approved three new option plans that will reserve 3.6% of the Company's outstanding share capital, as of November 1 of the year prior to the fiscal year covered by these option plans.
+In December 2003, our shareholders are expected to approve three new option plans that will reserve 3.6% of the Company's outstanding share capital, as of November 1 of the year prior to the fiscal year covered by these option plans.
 The terms of these plans will be materially similar to the terms of the 2003/1 employee share option.